cybercog/telegram-devpoker-bot/README.md

 Design DevPoker bot keyboard layout
 ```

 Only initiator can open cards or restart game at any moment.

+### Discussion phase

+Discussion phase votes:
+* 👍 — Ready to estimate
+* ⁉️ — I have a questions or something to add
+* ✂️ — Task must be splitted into subtasks
+* ☠️️ — Cancel task (already done or not actual)
+* ♾️ — Impossible to estimate or task cannot be completed
+* ☕️ — I need a break

+### Estimation phase

 Currently, there is only one sequence of numbers:
 ```
-0, 0.5, 1, 2, 3, 4
+0.5, 1, 2, 3, 4, 5
-5, 6, 7, 8, 9, 10
+6, 7, 8, 9, 10, 12
-12, 18, 24, 30
+18, 24, 30, 36
 ```

 Special cases:
-* ✂️ — Task must be broken down
-* ♾️ — Impossible to estimate or task cannot be completed
-* ❓— Unsure how to estimate
+* ❓ — Unsure how to estimate (out of context, never solved such tasks)
-* ☕ — I need a break

 ## Self-hosted usage